Phanx/PhanxUI/README.md

 PhanxUI
 =======

 Hardcoded personal UI setup.
-No public release planned.
-Feel free to use any or all of the code, but keep my name out of it.
+No official release planned.
+No support of any kind will be provided.
+Feel free to use any/all of the code for any reason, as long as you leave my name out of anything you publish.